parsyl/parquet/README.md

     	name of the file that is produced, defaults to parquet.go (default "parquet.go") -package string
     	package of the generated code
-  -parquet string
+  -pageheaders
+        print the page headers of a parquet file (-parquet) and exit (also prints the metadata) -parquet string
     	path to a parquet file (if you are generating code based on an existing parquet file) -struct-output string